 Being a safe driver may not be enough to avoid a collision.
-There are other drivers out there with you on the road, many of whom may not care about safety as much as you do.
-That is precisely why defensive driving is so important.
+There are other bad drivers out there with you on the road, many of whom may not care about safety as much as you do.
+That is precisely why defensive driving skill is so important.

-The goal of defensive driving is to minimize the risk of getting into a collision by anticipating potentially dangerous situations and keeping a close eye on other vehicles to notice mistakes that could be costly.
+The goal of defensive driving techniques is to minimize the risk of getting into a collision by anticipating potentially dangerous situations and keeping a close eye on other vehicles to notice mistakes that could be costly.
 Accident prevention can only go so far.
 No one has total power to avoid getting into an accident, but practicing defensive driving is a substantial step in the right direction.

-By implementing the following suggestions into your driving, we hope that you will have a safer driving experience.
+By implementing the following defensive driving tips, we hope that you will have a safer driving experience.

 - If at all possible, avoid driving with any drug/alcohol in your system or during a state of extreme drowsiness.
 Even though prescription drugs, one glass of wine, and fatigue might seem like small issues, they could slow your faculties and prevent you from being a defensive driver with a quick response time.